frank038/wbar/README.md

 The file notifications_skipped is a simple file in which to write the name of the applications you may want not to be stored in the history list.

+Known issue:
+- maybe the tray could freeze without any reason from time to time, and the only solution is to terminate the program; if you experience this bug, please disable the tray section in the configurator.

 ![My image](https://github.com/frank038/wbar/blob/main/wbar_01.jpg)